 Navitat Canopy Tour

-Think of Rue soaring through the treetops as you attach the zip line harness for a 3.5-hour eco-adventure at Pisgah’s edge.
-Josh Hutcherson (Peeta) made the trip three times (once at night and once with then-girlfriend Vanessa Hudgens), and six other Tribute players soared here, too.
+Think of Rue soaring through the treetops as you attach the zip line harness for a three-hour eco-adventure at Pisgah’s edge.
+Josh Hutcherson (Peeta) made the trip three times (once at night and once with then-girlfriend Vanessa Hudgens), and six other Tribute players soared here too.

 Note: Katniss spent years learning the skills that helped her survive.
-Begin your own training with wilderness survival courses and workshops at Nantahala Outdoor Center in Bryson City (an hour west of Asheville).
+Begin your own training with wilderness survival courses and workshops at Nantahala Outdoor Center in Bryson City (a little more than an hour west of Asheville).

 Day 2: DuPont State Recreational Forest

 Order breakfast from Early Girl Eatery, where Entertainment Weekly interviewed Hutcherson for its “Men of The Hunger Games” spread (your server might know how he likes his eggs).
-Stop by Malaprops Bookstore/Café, a quintessential indie bookshop that championed The Hunger Games trilogy well before the cast came by, or survey the Lexington Avenue neighborhood, where Woody Harrelson (Haymitch) attended September’s Lexington Avenue Arts and Fun Festival.
-Pick up lunch provisions – it’s almost Games time.
+Stop by Malaprop's Bookstore/Café, a quintessential indie bookshop that championed The Hunger Games trilogy well before the cast came by.

 Drive to DuPont State Recreational Forest, a magnet for mountain bikers, hikers and nature lovers.
-In the dramatic landscapes of waterfalls, hideaway lakes and fishing streams, try to spot Katniss’ pond, the place where Peeta camouflaged himself and traces of pyrotechnics from the fireball sequence.
+In the dramatic landscapes of waterfalls, hideaway lakes and fishing streams, try to spot both Katniss’ pond and the place where Peeta camouflaged himself.
 Triple Falls, Bridal Veil Falls and the covered bridge at High Falls are among the visual highlights, and sharp eyes might spot black bear, deer or wild turkey.
 Sightings of tracker jackers and mutant wolves are unconfirmed.

 An uncommonly cool mountain town waits at the end of the trek.
 Brevard features a compact downtown with irresistible shopping (O.P.
-Taylors, Theophilus, DD Bullwinkles), galleries (Red Wolf Gallery, Number 7 Arts), culinary treats (Brown Bean Coffee Roasters, Bracken Mountain Bakery, Rocky’s Grill and Soda Shop) and Brevard Brewing (Oskar Blues Brevard is less than 3 miles away).
+Taylor's, Theophilus, DD Bullwinkel's), galleries (Number 7 Arts), culinary treats (The Square Root, Bracken Mountain Bakery) and Brevard Brewing (plus three more breweries within 4 miles).
 Brevard might be off the Panem radar, but you can bet Rue would be drawn to the music that rings out almost every night.

 Day 3: Shelby & Charlotte

 About 80 miles east of Brevard, the unassuming town of Shelby might boast the world’s highest concentration of Hunger Games readers.
-The Reaping and Hob scenes were filmed in private warehouse space near the heart of town, which inspired the local library to use the book for its community reading program.
+The Reaping and Hob scenes were filmed in private warehouse space near the heart of town, which inspired the local library to use the book for its community reading program in 2012.
 If you have trouble picking out the buildings used in the film, or if you want to know where the paparazzi perched, ask somebody on Lafayette Street as you shop for Hob-worthy items – just as the crew did.
-For lunch, try Pleasant City Wood Fired Grill or NiFen Wine and Tapas, which scored with the cast.
+For lunch, try Pleasant City Wood Fired Grill, which scored with the cast.

-Allow 50 minutes for the drive to Charlotte plus time to check in at your lodging (several of the stars stayed at the Ritz-Carlton, Charlotte, crew members at the Dunhill Hotel).
+Allow 50 minutes for the drive to Charlotte, plus time to check in at your lodging (several of the stars stayed at the Ritz-Carlton, Charlotte, crew members at the Dunhill Hotel).
 If you’re anything like the actors, you’ll be drawn to the lively NoDa – as in North Davidson Street – neighborhood.
-Follow their example with dinner at Cabo Fish Taco or Boudreaux’s Louisiana Kitchen, and top off the night at Amélie's French Bakery, where Woody Harrelson joined regulars for a round of chess.
+Follow their example with dinner at Cabo Fish Taco or Boudreaux’s Louisiana Kitchen, and top off the night at Amélie's French Bakery, where Woody Harrelson joined regulars for a round of chess and whose delicacies even made an appearance in the train sequence.

 Day 4: Charlotte

 Caesar Flickerman would thrill to Uptown Charlotte’s modern architecture and urban sheen.
 Yet even in the shadow of corporate towers and art-filled plazas, the Capitol’s flamboyant fashionistas drew gapes as costumed extras entered Knight Theater for filming.
 The theater, Charlotte Convention Center and other venues might not be routinely accessed, but depending on events, you might get inside.
-Visit the NASCAR Hall of Fame, where it will dawn on you that hovercraft have the same kind of seats as racecars, and hit the lobby of the Ritz-Carlton to see the sculpted chocolate mascot outside the Panemesque Bar Cocoa.
+Visit the NASCAR Hall of Fame, where it will dawn on you that hovercrafts have the same kind of seats as racecars.